mowlai/hard-coding/README.md

 ### Can K-means go wrong

-Comments on this issue is available in the main.ipynb (end)
+Comments on this issue is available in the main.ipynb